Hristo Nikolov (basketball): Early life and education

 Hristo Nikolov was born in Burgas, Bulgaria on October 2, 1985.
-He got introduced to basketball after joining the local basketball club "Dolphin" in 1997.
-Shortly after that in 2000, at the age of 16, Nikolov got transferred to the professional basketball club CSKA – Sofia where his professional career in basketball began.
+He was introduced to basketball after joining the local basketball club "Dolphin" in 1997.
+Shortly after that in 2000, at the age of 16, Nikolov was transferred to the professional basketball club CSKA – Sofia where his professional career in basketball began.
 He has an education in Agribusiness & Rural development.